MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab03/L03_image013.png)

-1. The fields and their values are explained below.
+1. The fields are explained below.

     - The **Name** of the factor mapping is used for identifying the factor mapping in the list.
     - The **Reference Data** is mapping the Contractual Instrument Type.